SCHOOLS AND LIBRARY

 New schools, funded by new residents

 The plan calls for five new elementary schools, a middle school and a high school.
-The first elementary school is scheduled to open in 2019.
 The schools are fully funded through a combination of state funds, developer fees and a general obligation bond passed in 2007 to fund new schools.
 Existing Folsom residents will not be paying for the new schools.

-Planning for the new school sites has begun with Rainforth Grau architects, but no details have been made final, reported current board president, JoAnne Reinking.
 The schools will be built as the neighborhoods go up.
-Until they are available, said David Miller, Folsom public works and community development director, there is capacity for students to attend existing schools north of Highway 50.
+Until they are available, said David Miller, Folsom’s former public works and community development director, there is capacity for students to attend existing schools north of Highway 50.